 Something to remember:

-However, if anxiety makes us cry more than we should, it may be because there is a deeper cause behind those tears, such as depression or low spirits.
+However, if anxiety makes us weep more than we should, it may be because there is a deeper cause behind those tears, such as depression or low spirits.

 When the frequency of tears begins to become very regular, it can become troubling.

-Here Jane describes a situation where crying becomes a real handicap for her and can even interfere with the smooth functioning of her relationships.
-This is why people who often cry must ask themselves one question, which is; when I cry, do I really feel sad, a bit like I've just lost a loved one or do I feel rather depressed?
+Here Jane describes a situation where welling up becomes a real handicap for her and can even interfere with the smooth functioning of her relationships.
+This is why people who often cry must ask themselves one question, which is; when this occurs, do I really feel sad, a bit like I've just lost a loved one or do I feel rather depressed?

 Tears always have a reason for sparking up.
 If you have trouble identifying that reason and sorting through your emotions, you can write them down and go back to them later.

-Write down what makes you cry, so you can better understand if it's a temporary depression or if you need to release the pressure, stress or sadness.
+Write down what makes you so upset, so you can better understand if it's a temporary depression or if you need to release the pressure, stress, or sadness.
 If this phase of writing does not allow you to fully take stock and your sadness persists, it may be because you are deeply depressed and should therefore consult a psychologist to help you.

 Can you cry all the time and still be okay?

 While crying may be a warning signal, it is also good for you.
-Our society tends to paint people who cry often as the hypersensitive ones and makes them feel guilty about it.
+Our society tends to paint people who get upset easily as the hypersensitive ones and makes them feel guilty about it.
 However, crying is communicating one's emotions to the other, it is allowing oneself to feel and to drive away negative emotions.
 It also helps us to let go and express what we are feeling and going through.

 The problem is that even though we are convinced of the benefits of tears, whiners are often seen as manipulators.
 One anthropologist even notes that in communication, when a person cries, the rules are no longer fair and reactions change.
 Empathy instead of anger or, on the contrary, annoyance instead of understanding.